-In our initial implementations, we established a limited number of landmarks in the production process where predictions are updated.
+a limited number of landmarks in the production process at which to provide and update predictions.
 These landmark steps are selected based on knowledge of the production line.
 While the ideal implementation of continual prediction covers all possibilities, a reasonable alternative is to make the predictions after these critical landmark steps.
 This coordinates the data collection for all wafers, so that they are synchronized relative to completeness of data, and more amenable to statistical modeling.
 Engineering knowledge also plays an important role in defining the landmarks.
 From the engineering perspective, landmarks may be selected based on the potential actions that may be taken.
 In our case, we can continue to model and predict after each step, and predictions tend to get more accurate as more steps are completed.
-However, corrective processing action is only feasible during early stages of manufacture, that is, with less than 50%of steps completed.
+However, corrective processing action is only feasible during early stages of manufacture, that is, with less than 50% of steps completed.
 In Figure 2, we might establish landmarks at step 7 and 14, where predictions after step 14 might be useful for customer triage, but no corrective processing action can be taken.